 Sole trader or limited company: which is best for you?

-As the end of the tax year approaches, it’s a good time to think about how your business is structured, and whether you want to make a switch.
 If you’re a sole trader, you may have heard that you can save tax by running your business through a limited company.
 This could indeed be the case, but there are many factors you should consider before you decide.
 Let’s take a look at the advantages and disadvantages of trading through a limited company.

-When you’re a sole trader, you and your business are legally one and the same.
+When you’re a sole trader, you and your small business are legally one and the same.
 But if you turn your business into a limited company (this is also known as ‘incorporation’), the company becomes a separate legal entity from you.
 This legal separation can work as both an advantage and disadvantage of incorporation, as you’ll see.

 Advantages of incorporation